cpbotha/cpbotha.github.io/content/posts/2017-01-05-the-2016-to-2017-transition-post.md

 > Each breath a new beginning; each out-breath a letting go.

-There&#8217;s a whole lot in there.
+There’s a whole lot in there.
 I have spent quite some time with it and I am far from done.

 ### The blog

-The first rule of blogging: You don&#8217;t blog about blogging.
+The first rule of blogging: You don’t blog about blogging.

-However, I hope you don&#8217;t mind me breaking that rule to mention that in 2016, this blog was viewed 133 thousand times.
+However, I hope you don’t mind me breaking that rule to mention that in 2016, this blog was viewed 133 thousand times.
 I already get happy when one other person reads a post.
 You can imagine how happy it makes me to know that there are even slightly more people who have come here to consume some of the words I have written, and even some who have taken the time to leave behind comments!

-The lion&#8217;s share of those views were due to focused posts that got picked up by some of the more popular nerd sites.
+The lion’s share of those views were due to focused posts that got picked up by some of the more popular nerd sites.
 I have to admit that I derived the most enjoyment from the more personal posts that were only read by friends.

 Whatever the case may be, this has to be my most satisfying hobby.
 Thank you for the crucial role that you who read play in it!